apideck-libraries/portman/README.md

 Customize the Postman requests & variables with a wide range of options to assign & overwrite variables.

 > [!CAUTION]
-> **Breaking Change:** The default behaviour of the Query parameters is changed since version 1.26.0.
-Optional query parameters will be disabled in Postman by default.
+> **Breaking Change:** The default behaviour of the Query parameters is changed since version 1.26.0.<br>Optional query parameters will be disabled in Postman by default.
 More details can be found in the [CHANGELOG.md](CHANGELOG.md).

 ## Why use Portman?